 While that should mean that Coinmama is absolutely safe and hackers can’t get anything from you, that isn’t the case.
 In a scenario that the site can’t be the target of crypto hackers, it can be the target of regular phishing schemes.

-The hack was made in 2017, the list only surfaced now, and the passwords were hashed, but that’s still a major problem for a crypto exchange.
+The hack was made in 2017, the list only surfaced a couple of years later, and the passwords were hashed, but that’s still a major problem for a crypto exchange.

 While Coinmama states the information hasn’t been used to try and steal accounts, the incident still speaks poorly of the platform’s security rating.